lando-cal/tech-notes/docs/google-cloud.md

 "Google Cloud SDK is a set of tools that you can use to manage resources and applications hosted on Google Cloud Platform.
 These include the gcloud, gsutil, and bq command line tools.
 The gcloud command-line tool is downloaded along with the Cloud SDK" - <https://cloud.google.com/sdk/docs/>

-# Examples
+# gcloud CLI Examples

+## List google compute zones

+`gcloud compute zones list`

+## List images available in Google Container Registry

-- `gcloud container images list`
+`gcloud container images list`

+## Pull a docker container from Google Container Registry

-- `gcloud docker -- pull gcr.io/project-id/hello-world`
+`gcloud docker -- pull gcr.io/project-id/hello-world`

 # Links